ocrmypdf/OCRmyPDF/docs/security.rst

 How OCRmyPDF processes PDFs
 ---------------------------

 OCRmyPDF must open and interpret your PDF in order to insert an OCR layer.
-First, it runs all PDFs through `qpdf <https://github.com/qpdf/qpdf>`_, a program that repairs PDFs with syntax errors.
+First, it runs all PDFs through `pikepdf <https://github.com/pikepdf/pikepdf>`_, a library based on `qpdf <https://github.com/qpdf/qpdf>`_, a program that repairs PDFs with syntax errors.
 This is done because, in the author's experience, a significant number of PDFs in the wild especially those created by scanners are not well-formed files. qpdf makes it more likely that OCRmyPDF will succeed, but offers no security guarantees. qpdf is also used to split the PDF into single page PDFs.

-After qpdf, OCRmyPDF examines each page using `PyPDF2 <https://github.com/mstamy2/PyPDF2>`_.
-This library also has no warranties or guarantees.
-OCRmyPDF works with qpdf 5.0 and up, but version 7.0 is recommended because of known security vulnerabilities in early versions.

 Finally, OCRmyPDF rasterizes each page of the PDF using `Ghostscript <http://ghostscript.com/>`_ in ``-dSAFER`` mode.